-Leaving the house with a new baby can feel intimidating.
-It seems like they have so many needs all the time — diapers, bottles, pacifiers, diapers, lovies, more diapers, clean clothes.
+Leaving the house with a new baby can feel intimidating — especially with needing to have diapers, bottles, pacifiers, diapers, lovies, more diapers, and clean clothes on hand.
 How can you be expected to manage all those needs and get through the grocery store?

 Enter the perfect diaper bag.
 Finding the right combination of size, style, organization, budget, and usefulness can be a challenge.
 There are so many bags on the market, how can you know which one is right for you?